Team-MPM/MPM-Smart/docs/Writerside/topics/Architecture.md

 Solution folder containing all the Unit tests separated into the different layers.
 There is also a **TestBase** class library that provides a unified testing experience.
 We primarily use XUnit for testing, FluentAssertion for assertions, and Moq for mocking.

+## ESP-IDF Project Architecture

+The ESP-IDF project is organized into the following parts:
+- **main** - Application entrypoint
+- **shared** - Shared code between the different plugins
+- **application** - Contains the primary application layer and base logic handling connections and setup
+- **extensions** - Contains the different plugins, for example the dht and sound sensor drivers